 Course Description: This class is designed for those who want the challenge of a college level physics course, and it may be an option for students who would not meet the math requirement for AP Physics C: Mechanics.
 The AP Physics 2 curriculum includes fluid mechanics; thermodynamics; electricity and magnetism; optics; and atomic and nuclear physics.
 This list of topics does not overlap with AP Physics C, so the two courses can complement each other in a full high school program.
 Prior completion of Algebra 2 is strongly recommended as you will apply mathematical reasoning and math skills, including those learned in algebra and trigonometry.
 Typical assignments include problem sets and lab reports with detailed calculations.
 College credit may be awarded for qualifying scores on the AP Physics 2 examination.
 Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
-If you elect the Bellevue College option, only the BC Course title will appear on your transcript for 2nd semester.

-AP Physics C Mechanics 🔗
+AP Physics C Mechanics ♦

-Eligible for General Physics I (PHYS 114) credit through Bellevue College

-Grade Level: 11, 12

-Duration/Credit: 2 semesters/1 credit

-Recommended Preparation: Full year of Physics, Calculus (or concurrent enrollment)
+Recommended Preparation:Full year of Physics, Calculus (or concurrent enrollment)

 Graduation Content Requirement: Lab Science

-Fees: Breakage fee, per incident; fee for AP examination, approximately \$97
+Fees: Breakage fee, per incident; fee for AP examination, approximately \$125

-Special Credit Available (optional): Physics 114 through Bellevue College may apply.
-Tuition for Bellevue

-College is approximately \$240 per course.

 Course Description: This is a college level physics course designed for students interested in science and engineering.
 Prior completion of two semesters of high school physics is required, as well as familiarity with calculus.
 Concurrent enrollment in calculus is adequate.
 You will cover topics including: kinematics, dynamics, energy, momentum, rotation, oscillation and gravity.
 College credit may be awarded for qualifying scores on the AP Physics C Mechanics examination.
 Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
-If you elect the Bellevue College option, only the BC course title will appear on your transcript for 2nd semester.